MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/equippables-in-detail.md

 Coffee Cup
 Wand

-To see the Equippables in Unity, in the **Scene** window, navigate into the building with a fish on the front.
+To see the Equippables in Unity, in the **Scene** window, navigate into the building with the fish on the front.
 The Equippables are on two tables against the back wall.

 ![A screen shot of the first set of equippables in the Scene window.](../../../media/enhance-your-environment/equips-in-detail/012-table1.png)

 ![A screen shot of the second set of equippables in the Scene window.](../../../media/enhance-your-environment/equips-in-detail/013-table2.png)

 Note that not all the objects on the tables are Equippables--the Baseball and Beach Ball are [*throwables*](./interactables.md#throwable).

-To determine an object's type, view the **Object Type** setting in the object's *Mesh Interactable setup* component.
+**To determine an object's type**:
+1. Select the object.
+1. In the **Inspector**, navigate to the *Mesh Interactable setup* component and then view the **Object Type** property.

 ![A screen shot of an object's type in its Mesh Interactabe Setup component.](../../../media/enhance-your-environment/equips-in-detail/014-object-type.png)

 ## Where to find Equippables

-In the **Hierarchy**, the Equippables re nested prefabs to **Equipable Interactable Samples**, which is connected to a prefab named *toybox_Equipable_Interactable_Samples*.
+In the **Hierarchy**, the Equippables are nested prefabs to **Equipable Interactable Samples**, which is an instance of the prefab named *toybox_Equipable_Interactable_Samples*.

 ![A screen shot of the equippable prefabs in the Hierarchy.](../../../media/enhance-your-environment/equips-in-detail/001-equips-in-the-hierarchy.png)

-The Equippable prefabs live in subfolders of the *Runtime* folder.
+In the **Project** window, the Equippable prefabs live in subfolders of the *Runtime* folder.
 These folders start with *Toybox_* followed by the name of the prefab.
 For example, the Wineglass prefab is stored in the *Toybox_Wineglass* folder.

 ![Screen shot of the wineglass prefab in the Toybox_WineGlass folder.](../../../media/enhance-your-environment/equips-in-detail/005-wineglass-location-in-folder.png)

 **Tip**: To quickly find a prefab in the **Project** folder, in the **Hierarchy**, select the prefab, and then, in the **Inspector**, click the **Select** button.

+## Position of objects

+There are different ways of holding an Equippable object.
+Some objects, when when picked up, are designed to be held away from the body and high enough to be in your field of view (for example, the Wineglass or Trophy).
+Other objects are designed to be hold closer to the body and *not* in your field of view (for example, the Wrench).

 ## Equippable behaviors